John J. Hoellen Jr.: Early life

+Political career

+In 1947, Hoellen won election to his father's previous aldermanic seat on the Chicago City Council.
+He unseated first-term incumbent Frank O. Hillborn.
+Like his father, Hoellen was a Republican. and at the time of his he left office, he had been the sole Republican member of the Chicago City Council.
+By the end of his council tenure in 1975, he was the sole remaining Republican member of the Chicago City Council.

 One of Richard J. Daley's fiercest enemies in the Council during his tenure, Hoellen was known for his bravado and acerbic wit.
 He ran unsuccessfully against Daley for Clerk in 1955, as well as in the 1975 Chicago mayoral election.

-He was a "good-government" focused politician, who often delivered passionate speeches criticizing waste, corruption, and inefficiency.
+Hoellen was a "good-government" focused politician, who often delivered passionate speeches criticizing waste, corruption, and inefficiency.
 In 1961, he was one of only three alderman who voted against an urban renewal plan to bulldoze much of Little Italy to build the campus for the University of Illinois at Chicago.
 He would often vote against tax increases and demand investigations into questionable land deals and hiring scandals.
 He occasionally partnered on votes with liberal Democrats, including Leon Despres.

 In 1965 he voted against the construction of several public housing projects on the South Side, correctly predicting that they would become vertical slums.
 However, he also made controversial remarks during debate on the vote, remarking, "This is primarily negro housing.
 Everybody knows the negro loves good soil.
 He likes the feel of dirt and the smell of trees."

 He was also known for various odd behavior.
 He proposed that the new Picasso statue in Daley Plaza be replaced with a statue of Ernie Banks.

 In 1965, he led a campaign to see Wilbur Wright College remove James Baldwin's novel Another Country from its reading list due to it having what he regarded to be "filthy" themes of interracial and homosexual relations.

-He thrice ran unsuccessfully for United States Congress.

 First elected in 1947, he was reelected to the City Council in 1951, 1955, 1959, 1963, 1967, and 1971.
 The latter four reelections came despite mayor Daley's efforts to see him unseated.

+He thrice ran unsuccessfully for United States Congress as the Republican nominee for Illinois's 11th congressional district in 1966, 1968, and 1972.

 In 1975, he not only lost the mayoral race, but also lost his simultaneous bid for reelection as alderman.

 In 1979, he was appointed by Illinois Governor James R. Thompson to the Chicago Transit Authority Board, on which he served until retiring in 1990.